 Even in California, which grows almost everything, fruits and vegetables have seasons.
 You may be able to buy avocados all year long; but apricots are only available in May, June, and July!

 Take notice at what is prominently displayed at your local market and you will quickly understand what is in season.
-Blueberries are plentiful in the summer months, but at any other time of year they are often imported from Mexico or South America.
-And if you are buying fruit that is out of season and being imported you are usually spending more for that item.
-So strategic fruit and vegetable purchases is the smart move!
+Blueberries are plentiful in the summer months, but at any other time of year, they are often imported from Mexico or South America.
+And if you are buying fruit that is out of season and being imported you may be spending more for that item.
+So strategic fruit and vegetable purchases are the smart move!

 As we mentioned in “Going, Going, Local”, fresh produce can lose the majority of its nutritional value in just three days!
 Buying ripe produce in season is important in order to maximize the nutritional benefits.
 If you want to discover what fruits and veggies are in season in your home state and when, we recommend Sustainable Table, or state-by-state listings provided by Field to Plate and Pick Your Own.

-There are a two different ways to approach your produce purchases:
+There are two different ways to approach your produce purchases: